Walther PP

-The Walther PP (Polizeipistole, or police pistol) series pistols are blowback-operated semi-automatic pistols, developed by the German arms manufacturer Carl Walther GmbH Sportwaffen.
+The Walther PP (Polizeipistole — lit. "police pistol") series pistols are blowback-operated semi-automatic pistols, developed by the German arms manufacturer Carl Walther GmbH Sportwaffen.

 Design

 The Walther PP series feature an exposed hammer, a double-action trigger mechanism, a single-column magazine, and a fixed barrel that also acts as the guide rod for the recoil spring.

-The PP series incorporates a number of design features which were rare at the time it was first produced, but were in common usage by the late 20th Century.
-These include double to single action operation, a rounded hammer spur to avoid snagging when drawing the pistol, a loaded chamber indicator and a safety which, when activated, decocks the pistol.
+The PP series incorporates a number of design features that were rare at the time it was first produced, but were in common usage by the late 20th Century.
+These include double-to single-action operation, a rounded hammer spur to avoid snagging when drawing the pistol, a loaded chamber indicator and a safety, which, when activated, decocks the pistol.

 Variants

 The Walther PP series includes the Walther PP, PPK, PPK/S, and PPK/E models.